ashish-nagmoti/lms_app/README.md

 # lmsapp

-Flutter Application created with help of figma and flutlab and dart language.
+Flutter Application created with help of figma and flutter and dart language.

-### Getting Started: FlutLab - Flutter Online IDE
+It's an app made for students who wants to learn online help us in improving it

 This is learning management system app which is made for students for smooth learning experience.